Nebraska - What to watch in 2026

-Wisconsin has restored abortion access and continues to pursue improvements in preventive and maternal health, but recent bills show that the landscape is still shifting.
+Wisconsin has restored abortion access and made targeted improvements in maternal and preventive care, but the broader landscape remains unsettled.

 Reproductive Rights

-- The Wisconsin Supreme Court’s 2025 ruling striking down enforcement of the 1849 abortion ban enabled clinics to resume care, but legal challenges to the modern abortion statute remain active, keeping access vulnerable.
+The Wisconsin Supreme Court’s 2025 ruling blocking enforcement of the 1849 abortion ban allowed clinics to resume care, but the state does not have explicit protections for abortion, as roughly 13 other states do.

 Healthcare Access

-Wisconsin continues to take steps that expand fair representation, even as new ID rules create trade-offs.
+Voting rights in Wisconsin are established but shaped by specific requirements that can affect access.
+The state continues to take steps that expand fair representation, even as new ID rules create trade-offs:

 Two abortion bills show Wisconsin's deep divide as 2025 ends (Dec 25)